-As an AT student with betterATbeing, the most important information you gain, in each lesson, is directly conveyed by the guiding hands of the teacher.
-It is your teacher's hands that enable you to successfully negotiate the medium of space and gravity in new ways.
+As an AT student with betterATbeing, the most important understanding you will gain, in each lesson, is directly conveyed by the guiding hands of the teacher.

-Each hands-on lesson is conducted with freshly soap-washed hands, and lessons are conducted in a carefully monitored, sanitized environment with sound health protocols in place.
+All in-person, hands-on lessons are conducted with freshly soap-washed hands in a carefully monitored, sanitized environment with sound health protocols in place.